sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/Cloudformation Series/2020-02-02-cloudformation-anatomy.md

   },
 ```

-> Parameters - Is a way of creating dynamic inputs for your stacks.
+Are a way of creating dynamic inputs for your stacks.
 These are placeholder definitions for what the user/system can provide

+#### Metadata

 ```
   "Metadata" : {